 Arabic Language and Literature

-Studying a major in Arabic Language and Literature introduces learners directly to Middle Eastern heritage, to Islamic sources, and to the contemporary culture and media of the Arab world.
-This major provides practical language skills for students with no learning experience of Arabic and for students who can already read and write Arabic, seeks to develop their writing and translation skills.
+Studying Arabic Language Literature and Culture introduces learners directly to Middle Eastern heritage, to Islamic sources, and to the contemporary culture and media of the Arab world.
+This course provides practical language skills for students with no learning experience of Arabic and for students who can already read and write Arabic, seeks to develop their writing and translation skills.

 Related subject areas